MAteRialMOdelingToolbox/Abaqus-MarmotInterface/README.md

 **
 1, eps11, "normal strain in horizontal direction"
 **
-** The material properties of the user material are defined.
-To this end, the ** allocation of unsymmetric system matrix should be activated.
-The number of ** material properties must be defined by the constants parameter.
-The latter ** can be found in the constructor of your material model.
-An assert is called ** in Marmot, when the number of constants is too small.
+** In the following lines, the material properties of the user material are ** defined.
+If the system matrix will be unsymmetric (e.g. for non-associated ** plasticity models), the unsymm keyword must be added.
+To determine the number ** of material properties the parameter constants must be specified.
+The required ** number of material properties can be found for each Marmot material in the ** constructor.
+An assert is called in Marmot, when the number of constants is ** chosen too small.
 **
 *User Material, unsymm, Constants=2
 **